 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, NASA reported significant carbon emissions, totalling approximately 30,400,715,000 kg CO2e across all scopes.
 This included about 109,099,000 kg CO2e from Scope 1 emissions and an equal amount from Scope 2 emissions.
-The majority of their emissions, approximately 30,400,715,000 kg CO2e, were attributed to Scope 3, which encompasses indirect emissions from purchased goods and services, among other sources.
-In 2019, NASA's emissions were recorded at about 31,422,000 kg CO2e for Scope 1, 3,566,000 kg CO2e for Scope 2, and approximately 27,856,000 kg CO2e for Scope 3.
-This indicates a notable increase in emissions over the years, particularly in Scope 3, which reflects the growing impact of their operational activities.
-Despite the lack of specific reduction targets or commitments outlined in their recent reports, NASA continues to engage in various initiatives aimed at addressing climate change and reducing their carbon footprint.
-The agency's focus on sustainability and environmental responsibility remains a critical aspect of its mission, although detailed reduction strategies have not been publicly specified.
+Scope 3 emissions were notably high, reflecting the impact of purchased goods and services, which accounted for about 5,168,122,000 kg CO2e.
+In 2019, NASA's emissions were recorded at approximately 31,422,000 kg CO2e for Scope 1, 3,566,000 kg CO2e for Scope 2, and 27,856,000 kg CO2e for Scope 3.
+The emissions data from 2018 indicated a Scope 1 total of about 16,216,440 kg CO2e.
+Despite these figures, NASA has not publicly committed to specific reduction targets or initiatives as part of their climate strategy.
+The agency's focus remains on addressing climate change through research and innovation rather than setting formal reduction goals.

 Access structured emissions data, company-specific emission factors, and source documents